 2 - Wroxall Abbey Hotel and Estate

 Look to your left as you drive along the A4141 for a glimpse of the one-time country estate of Sir Christopher Wren, which also boasts ‘Wren’s Cathedral’ in its grounds and links to the family of William Shakespeare.
-Wroxall Abbey Hotel and Estate has recently changed hands – watch out for news.
+Wroxall Abbey Hotel and Estate has reopened after extensive refurbishment and upgrading.

 3 - Baddesley Clinton